SvenGroot/Ookii.CommandLine/docs/Validation.md

 ### Validation failure

 If a validator fails, a [`CommandLineArgumentException`][] is thrown with the [`Category`][] property set to [`CommandLineArgumentErrorCategory.ValidationFailed`][], and the exception message set to a custom message provided by the validator.
 The static [`CommandLineParser.Parse<T>()`][] method will print the error message and show usage help, as always.

 For example, the [`ValidateRangeAttribute`][] will use an error message like "The argument 'Count' must be between 0 and 100." or "The argument 'Count' must be at least 1."

 The [`ValidatePatternAttribute`][] validator does not have a custom error message by default, because it cannot know the purpose of the of the pattern used.
 Instead, it will return a generic error message stating the value is invalid.
 You can use the [`ValidatePatternAttribute.ErrorMessage`][] property to specify a custom error message.

 The [`ValidateEnumValueAttribute`][] validator includes the possible enum values in the error message by default.
 If there are a lot of values, you may wish to disable this, which can be done with the [`ValidateEnumValueAttribute.IncludeValuesInErrorMessage`][] property.
+Note that this error message is only used if validation failed, which only happens if a numeric value was used that didn't match a defined value.
+This message is not shown if an invalid string value was used, as that will fail at the point of conversion, before the validator is applied.

 As with all other error messages, the messages for all built-in validators are obtained from the [`LocalizedStringProvider`][] class and can be customized by deriving a custom string provider from that class.

 ### Usage help